Animal Husbandry

 Top 10 Goat Breeds - Barbari Goat

-These goat breeds are found in the urban areas of Gurgaon, Karnal, Rohtak, and Panipat in Haryana, Delhi, and Uttar Pradesh.
+Barbari goats are found in the urban areas of Gurgaon, Karnal, Rohtak, and Panipat in Haryana, Delhi, and Uttar Pradesh.
 They are the best meat giving goat breeds in India.
-With a population of 62.82 lakhs, they are the third-most populous goat breed in the country.

 • The coat colour of Barabari goats is white with light brown patches.

-• They have short hair and erected horns.
+• These goats are small, with short hair and raised horns.

-• The average daily milk yield of these breeds is about 1 kg.
+• The average daily milk yield of this breed is 1-1.5 kg.

 Top 10 Goat Breeds - Jamunapari goat

-Some of the characteristics of the Jamunapari goat are:
+Some of the main characteristics of the Jamunapari goats are:

-• They have large ears which are drooping downwards.
+• These goats have beards and large ears which are drooping downwards.

-• Their horns are flat and short and horizontally twisting backwards.
+• They have flat and short horns that are horizontally twisting backwards.

-• Their coat colour is white with black markings on the neck and ears.
+• They have white coat colour with black markings on the ears and neck.

 • The average milk yield of these goats is between 2 kg and 2.5 kg per day.